tsmith512/tsmithcreative/_posts/2018-06-19-notion-getting-started.md

   - Notion does have a way to set a reminder by adding a date/time inline on a page, but that's not a replacement for time- or location-based reminders in Todoist offers.
-- **A native application.** It's yet another Electron app, but of Electron apps hogging system resources, it is lighter than I expected.
-- **A platform with integrations.** Aside from printing single pages and the Markdown export, there's not a collection of inbound or outbound integrations like you get with ON/EN/TD.
-I would love to see a bulk PDF export, a more organized Markdown archive (currently, it's a flat directory with hash-prefixed names), or maybe an "Email to Notion" importer like TripIt.
+- **A platform with integrations.** Notion offers several importers from other systems, but there isn't (yet?) a collection of inbound/outbound importers like ON/EN/TD have built.
+I would love to see a bulk PDF export, a more organized Markdown archive (currently, it's a flat directory with hash-prefixed names), or maybe an "Email to Notion" importer.
 Also, the Android app does not receive "Shares" from other apps; i.e. you cannot "Share" _to_ Notion from other apps.
 - **Tag based.** I don't care about tags, but you might.
-I'm a very "put stuff in its place and come back to it later" person: the notebook and hierarchical, ordered page structure is _perfect_ for me.
-People who like Evernote's encouraged system of "use a limited hierarchy of date-ordered pages and tag 'em all" may have more trouble.
+I'm a very "put stuff in its place and it'll be there when you get back" person: the notebook and hierarchical, ordered page structure is _perfect_ for me.
+People who like Evernote's encouraged system of "use a simpler hierarchy of date-ordered pages and tag 'em all" may have more trouble.
-- **Stored locally.** Evernote was always cloud-only; OneNote went that way in its latest release (to the great disappointment of many).
+- **Stored locally.** Evernote/Todoist were always cloud-only; OneNote made that switch in its latest release (to the great disappointment of many).
 Like the others, Notion is offline-capable, but stored remotely.
 I miss local storage of user data!
 These data are _extremely_ valuable, so durable and usable backups are critically important to me and I don't see any of these platforms offering a solid safety net here.
 But since Notion is the youngest, I'm inclined to take a harder look.

 ## This is what I've been looking for!